 Make sure your smoke and carbon monoxide alarms are working.
 It’s best to have alarms that are wired to notify the local fire department if there’s a problem.

-Winter can be tough on vacation homes.
+Winter can be tough on vacation homes in Florida or Georgia.
 If you take the right precautions, however, you have nothing to worry about.
 These home prep tips will help you relax and know that your home will be in great condition when you return.

 If you plan to return to your vacation home in the Spring, here’s a list of 5 Spring Home Maintenance Tasks to keep in mind.